BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Experiments

-In previous works, search space $\mathcal{O}$ consists of 8 operations, i.e. \emph{separable convolution} with $3\times3$ and $5\times5$ kernels, \emph{dilated separable convolution} with $3\times3$ and $5\times5$ kernels, \emph{max pooling} and \emph{average pooling} with $3\times3$ kernel, \emph{skip connection} , and \emph{zero} (\emph{none}).
-In this paper, we removes the \emph{skip connection} from $\mathcal{O}$ for B-DARTS, due to CLR can alleviate the collapse issue in convolution cell rather than enhancement cell.
-Moreover, \emph{skip connection} will be equipped with largest weight for all edges of enhancement cell, if it is not removed from $\mathcal{O}$.
-We show the details of removing \emph{skip connection} in \textbf{Supplementary Material}.
+BNAS-v2-CLR uses CIFAR-10 for architecture search and ImageNet for transferability verification.
+Differently, we employ BNAS-v2-PC to directly search on not only CIFAR-10 but also ImageNet.
+In previous works \cite{liu2018darts,xu2019pc}, search space $\mathcal{O}$ consists of 8 operations, i.e. \emph{separable convolution} with $3\times3$ and $5\times5$ kernels, \emph{dilated separable convolution} with $3\times3$ and $5\times5$ kernels, \emph{max pooling} and \emph{average pooling} with $3\times3$ kernel, \emph{skip connection}, and \emph{zero} (\emph{none}).
+We still utilize the above candidate operations as search space for BNAS-v2-PC.
+Differently, \emph{skip connection} is removed from the search space of BNAS-v2-CLR, due to CLR can alleviate the collapse issue in convolution cell rather than enhancement cell.
+We visualize the architecture weights with respect to each edge of convolution and enhancement cells in Fig. \ref{collapse}.
+Obviously, the proposed CLR can not make the \emph{skip connection} (i.e. the blue line) out of predominance, especially for the enhancement cell.
+Moreover, full \emph{skip connection}-consisted enhancement cell dose not work for broad scalable architecture.
+As described in DARTS+ \cite{liang2019darts+}, the first cell employs fresh images as input and the input of last one is mixed with lots of noises, so that the enhancement cell suffers from the collapse issue worse than the convolutional one.